This German buttonhole sampler is in an early black frame with beaded molding. It has an interesting provenance.

 In the 1800's it was in the Emm-Henriette Schiff von Suvero collection and was passed down in her family until

-now known as the Museum fur Angewandte Kunst (MAK).
-In 2003 the Austrian Government rightfully returned it to
+known as the Museum fur Angewandte Kunst (MAK).
+In 2003 the Austrian Government rightfully returned it to Emm-Henriette

-Emm-Henriette Schiff von Suvero heirs.
+Schiff von Suvero heirs.
 They sold it through Christies South Kensington in November of 2003.
-Since
+Since 2003 this little

-2003 this little sampler has been owned by a dealer, a private collector, sold through an auction to a another
+sampler has been owned by a dealer, a private collector, sold through an auction to a another private collector,

 STEPHEN & CAROL HUBER